Gamification of driver behaviour

 Gamification is a term that is becoming more frequent when talking about organisational innovation and employee participation.
 Put simply, it's the use of game mechanics to engage and motivate people within their roles.
 A common way gamification can be leveraged is when looking at fleet driver behaviour.
 By using telematics technology, companies can now track and monitor driving, and give rewards and tips to encourage improvement.

 The idea behind gamification is tapping into an individual or group motivation and applying this to benefit an organisation.
 When considering gamification, one of the most important elements is deciding what your objectives are and what success will look like.
-Typical measurements within gamification of driving behaviour can include speeding as well as events related to g-force such as hard braking, fast acceleration or taking corners too quickly.
+Typical measurements within gamification of driving behaviour can include speeding as well as events related to G-force such as hard braking, fast acceleration or taking corners too quickly.
 Some other more personal metrics can also be used such as driver distraction, that is, when the individual is using their mobile phone while driving.

-From an engagement perspective, keeping employees interested in the process is vital.
-This can be done by developing a compelling story behind why this is being done, and how they will benefit.
-Stemming from this, ongoing interaction with other employees and managers is important to keep the conversations going.
-This can include not only in-app leader boards and competition, but also a real-life leader board in the office as well as weekly or monthly informal meetings to discuss results.
-This is also a great time to give out prizes for milestones such as most-improved driver, or the least number of dangerous driving events for that month.
-In addition, raw data can be sliced and diced in a variety of different ways to come up with interesting stats such as days and times with the most mileage, old vs young, men vs women and more.
+• Recognition and rewards: Give out prizes for milestones such as most-improved driver, or the least number of dangerous driving events for that month.
+Raw data can be sliced and diced in a variety of different ways to come up with interesting stats such as days and times with the most mileage, old vs young, men vs women and more.

-For organisations that are new to gamification, and are unsure how it will fit within their company culture, testing and learning is a great idea.
+For organisations that are new to gamification and are unsure how it will fit within their company culture, testing and learning is a great idea.
 Offering the program in BETA stage can allow employees to test-drive the gamification, understand the milestones and give feedback on what is and isn't working.
 It will also allow the business as a whole to understand if the milestones are set correctly in-line with driver experience and skill level.

 Lastly, and perhaps most important in terms of achieving employee buy-in, is visibility and transparency.
 It is pertinent to the success of gamification that people understand exactly what data is being collected, how it is being used and confidence is instilled that it won't be handed over to third parties or jeopardise jobs.
 An effective way to achieve this transparency is opening up communication early on and guiding employees through the process.
 If they understand the technology and tracking ability, and questions/concerns are alleviated during infancy stages, there is a higher chance of successful uptake.

-Benefits
+Benefits of gamification

 While tracking driving behaviour and encouraging healthy competition can seem fun, it's important to keep a balance between responsible monitoring and "big brother" undertones.
 Technology is a blessing and a curse in this respect, with many individuals nowadays worrying about how their data is being used and how much information is stored by an organisation.
 As mentioned, this concern can be alleviated by being completely transparent about the data stored and how it will be used.
 Furthermore, ensuring that healthy competition does not turn into aggressive egos and pose a human resources risk within an organisation is also something to consider.
 Keeping things light-hearted and fun is key when it comes to reducing this risk, as well as highlighting possible concerns early on to employees and reminding that bullying behaviour will not be tolerated.
 Engaging HR departments to help craft these messages and provide avenues of communication is highly recommended.